Personal information must be:

 2.2 The purposes for which Novus collects personal information will be specified and Novus will state these purposes in a way to allow an individual to understand how the information will be used or disclosed in order that the consent provided is meaningful.

-2.4 Persons collecting personal information shall, if requested to do so, explain to customers and employees the purposes for which the information is being collected.
+2.4 Persons collecting personal information will, if requested to do so, explain to customers and employees the purposes for which the information is being collected.

 3.1 Typically, Novus will seek consent for the use or disclosure of the information at the time of collection.
 In certain circumstances, consent with respect to use or disclosure may be sought after the information has been collected, but before use.